chip-js/chip/README.md

 application is made available to the user by attaching functionality to attribute tags in the HTML document.
 At a high level these attributes can be used for a few things:

-1. Presenting data.
-For example, attaching a controller method (`controller.filteredTodos`) to a `data-repeat` attribute will present that HTML element for each instance returned from that controller method.
-Individual data can also be inserted into the dom using the `data-bind` attribute and passing in computed data.
+1. **Presenting data**.
+For example, referencing an array on a controller (`controller.todos`) to a `data-repeat="todo in todos"` attribute will present that HTML element for each todo in the array.
+Individual data can also be inserted into the DOM using the `data-bind` attribute as with `data-bind="todo.description"`.
-2. Embedding Action.
-Attaching an expression to the `data-onchange` attribute will bind that element (and it's data) to the corresponding expression.
+2. **Embedding Action**.
+Setting an expression to the `data-change` attribute will trigger the expression when the element's change event fires.
-3. Presenting State.
+3. **Presenting State**.
 For example, HTML classes can be added to or removed from an element based on the state of an object.

 ## An Example